 We are a department of Pasadena’s Huntington Hospital, a 619-bed nonprofit community hospital that provides a full range of medical services from basic health care to highly specialized programs.

 Our community-based team includes over 30 staff and additional volunteers and students.
-Together we serve more than 600 community members with the ultimate goal of helping seniors live safely in their homes.
+Together we serve more than 15,000 community members annually with the ultimate goal of helping seniors live safely in their homes.

 Our mission at Senior Care Network is to positively impact the health and well-being of adults in our community throughout the care continuum.
 Comprised mainly of social workers and public health nurses, the Senior Care Network team provides our community with the following programs, resources and support: